I've personally experienced two first-hand cases of full-onset laminitis with our own horses.

 It's all about healthy blood flow

 Whether the laminitic trigger is feed-induced or brought on by a metabolic syndrome, the laminae in the hoof are affected by the disruption of a healthy blood flow to and from the hoof.
-It’s all about healthy blood flow, and the only way to achieve this is to have a healthy system, which means a healthy gut, with what I call the 3-amigos, the body's natural detox system, namely the liver, kidneys and lymphatics, all working in harmony with each other.
-A depressed immunity, a poor/inappropriate diet, a sluggish digestive system, leads to overburdened (toxic) blood, which does not a healthy horse make.
+It’s all about healthy blood flow, and the only way to achieve this is to have a healthy internal system, which means a healthy gut, alongside the body's healthy and fully-functioning natural - and very sophisticated - detoxification system, namely the liver, kidneys and lymphatics, or as I call them, the 3-Amigos, all working in harmony with each other.

 Those with heat in the hooves which indicated vasodilation - where the nervous system (CNS) automatically recognises that it must provide more nutrients to metabolically active tissue, and so widens the blood vessels and releases excess heat - developed onset laminitis.
 The studies then showed that if vasoconstriction occurred - where the blood vessels constrict and essentially decrease the blood flow - laminitis did not transpire.